-The U.S. Atomic Energy Commission (AEC) announced its decision on March 23, 1951, to build the Rocky Flats Plant in Colorado (see Figure 2-1).
-Groundbreaking occurred in July 1951 for what is now Building 991.
-In general, the primary mission and activities at the Plant remained essentially the same from the time the Plant opened until 1989, when DOE suspended plutonium operations.
-The Rocky Flats Plant had two major missions - production of plutonium triggers (or "pits") for nuclear weapons and processing of retired weapons for plutonium recovery.
-From the beginning the Plant was a manufacturing facility.
+The U.S. Atomic Energy Commission (AEC) announced its decision on March 23, 1951, to build the RFP in Colorado (see Figure 2-1).
+Groundbreaking occurred in July 1951 for what was later known as Building 991.
+In general, the primary mission and activities at the plant remained essentially the same from the time the plant opened until 1989, when DOE suspended plutonium operations.
+The RFP had two major missions - production of plutonium triggers (or "pits") for nuclear weapons and processing of retired weapons for plutonium recovery.
+From the beginning the plant was a manufacturing facility.
 Plutonium triggers are components of fission bombs, used to initiate the second-stage fusion reaction in hydrogen bombs.
-The Plant received plutonium from production sites (the Savannah River and Hanford Sites) and from retired warheads and residues.
+The plant received plutonium from production sites (the Savannah River and Hanford Sites) and from retired warheads and residues.
 Parts were formed and machined from plutonium and uranium, and beryllium, stainless steel, and other nonradioactive materials (ChemRisk 1992).